U.S. approves NYSE listing plan to cut out Wall Street middlemen

 “This is a game changer for our capital markets, leveling the playing field for everyday investors and providing companies with another path to go public at a moment when they are seeking just this type of innovation,” NYSE President Stacey Cunningham said in a statement.

+Lev Bagramian, an advocate of the Washington-based Better Markets, said “while many have falsely blamed certain pro-investor regulations as too costly for companies that are considering going public, the real cost has been the average 7% - or higher for smaller issuers - that issuers pay to big Wall Street firms to underwrite the IPO.”

+The new form of direct listings has the potential to “democratize the IPO process” when done in a responsible way that maintains strong investor protections, he added.

-Investor groups, however, warned that it could diminish their protections, because banks perform due diligence on the companies.
+Some investor groups, however, warned it could diminish their protections, because banks perform due diligence on the companies.

+“The lack of a traditional underwriter means investors will lose a key protection: a gatekeeper incented to ensure that the disclosures around an initial listing are accurate and not misleading,” said SEC Democratic Commissioners Caroline Crenshaw and Allison Lee, who voted against the approval of NYSE’s rule.

 The plan was designed to “prevent fraudulent and manipulative acts and practices and to protect investors and the public interest,” it added.